Introduction: Laser Rotary Setups

 This step is the essential part of the whole process, and it involves connecting the rotary attachment to the laser engraver through a 4-pin connection port.
 This 4-pin connection port is specific to OMTech’s laser engraver — it can vary by brand.
 First, ensure the laser machine’s workbed table is lowered to its minimum height, then switch off the laser.
 Second, larger Mid-Range and High Power laser engravers may require you to take out the honeycomb and knife bed for more room and then place the rotary attachment with the cable plugged into the laser engraver.
 Third, connecting the rotary device requires you to disconnect the Y-axis.
 This means that after you connect the rotary device, you will not be able to move the laser head.
 So, make sure you place the laser head in an ideal location on the workbed.
 Afterward, place the rotary device under the laser head and double-check that it is placed on the centerline of the rotary device.
 This guarantees that your projects will be engraved evenly while the device rotates.
 With these steps, the device is in place and gradually getting ready for use.
 Nevertheless, bear in mind that any wrong connection will mean your software will automatically not recognize the device through the laser engraver.

-Software varies depending on the machine; however, LightBurn and RDWorks are the most compatible with OMTech.
-Once you have the rotary device connected, make sure to activate the rotary device through LightBurn or RDWorks and choose which style you are using.
+Software varies depending on the machine; however, LightBurn and RDWorks are the most compatible with OMTech laser machines.
+Once you have the rotary setup device connected, make sure to activate the device with a proper LightBurn rotary setup or RDWorks rotary setup.
+Don't forget to choose which style of laser rotary attachment you are using.
 The program needs to know if you are using a roller style or chuck style device.
-The correct steps per rotation setting is vital for the device; we recommend starting at around 3,000 steps for rotation.
+The correct steps per rotation setting is vital for your rotary setup project; we recommend starting at around 3,000 steps per rotation.
 Before starting, your graphics design must be ready and in a suitable format compatible with the engraving software.
 On all machines, you will need to input the object's diameter in the software.
 For the roller type or 4-wheel type devices, you will also need to input the diameter of the roller/wheel.
 The graphic’s dimensions must be inputted to allow the software to calculate the proper angle to commence engraving.
 More so, make sure the engraving fits nicely around the circumference.
 Last, double-check that you are using the correct power and speed settings for processing the specific material.
 Once you import your design and modify it the way you want, you will be ready for the next step.
+Your specific software configuration is essential to making your laser rotary attachment work correctly, so it's best to doublecheck your LightBurn rotary setup and RDWorks rotary settings before moving to the next step.

 To engrave glass or anything with handles, you have to ensure the handle does not interfere with the engraving environment.
 If you want to engrave conical objects, the engraving area must be set parallel to the x-axis to ensure a stable focus position.